 < Previous Next >

 Further definition to assist with interpreting these policies is set out in Supplementary Planning Documents (SPDs).
 The statutory Policy Framework also includes policies in any adopted Neighbourhood Plan.
 Both Shenley Parish Council and Aldenham Parish Council are in the process of preparing a neighbourhood plan.

-Section 7 of this framework contains an overview of relevant parts of the council’s Affordable Housing SPD; while section 6 highlights the key policy / infrastructure requirements in relation to all other SPDs (the council’s Local Development Scheme contains a list of all current and future DPDs/SPDs).
+Section 7 of this framework contains an overview of relevant parts of our Affordable Housing SPD; while section 6 highlights the key policy / infrastructure requirements in relation to all other SPDs (our Local Development Scheme contains a list of all current and future DPDs/SPDs).
 Applicants are still advised to read the individual SPDs where relevant to assist with their application.

 In order to provide some clarity on the long-term infrastructure requirements in the borough, we periodically produce an Infrastructure Assessment, the last revision being used to support our CIL proposals.
 The assessment will be updated as the Policy Framework develops.